 - Imitating pre-played phrases. - Imitating pre-played phrases on main instrument/vocals. - Guidelines as accompaniment for a pre-played chord progression. - Imitating brief rhythmic phrases. - Imitating and defining pre-played intervals. - Imitating triads in root position (major, minor, augmented, diminished, and suspended).
 Imitating tetrads in root position (maj7, 7, m7, aug, o7 and 7sus4).
 Defining the bass note.

-An individual grade is provided for this test.
+One overall grade is provided for the test in ear training and theory.

-7 Bachelor degree in Electronic composition (Aarhus)
+8 Bachelor degree in Electronic composition (Aarhus)

-The target group are applicants, who wish to work professionally with composition and production of electronic music.
+The target group are applicants, who wish to work professionally with composition of electronic music.